thomatou/Spotipy/README.md

 Why can't you make this perfect?
 This is a side-project that I've coded up in my spare time.
 There's a reason why Spotify charges > $10/month for managing your music –– and you'll note that they don't give you permanent access to that music.

 Is this going give me .flac quality audio?
 No. You're going to get an .mp3 file, and the audio quality will likely be < 320 kbps.
-You're downloading audio from YouTube.
+You're downloading audio from YouTube, not buying a vinyl from a record store.